rofergon/Speed-Rush-2D-contract/README.md

 - Contracts use battle-tested OpenZeppelin implementations
 - All sensitive functions are protected with appropriate modifiers
 - Permission system between contracts for secure operations
+- Reentrancy protection in the marketplace
+- Ownership and approval checks for all NFT operations

 ## License